-In 2015, Weil obtained two significant victories for CBS and its affiliates that will redefine the contours of publicity and privacy law in the United States involving the use of student-athlete names, images, and likenesses in the media.
+In 2015 and 2016, Weil obtained significant victories for CBS and its affiliates that will redefine the contours of publicity and privacy law in the United States involving the use of student-athlete names, images, and likenesses in the media.

-In June 2015, Weil persuaded a Tennessee federal court to dismiss with prejudice a putative nationwide class action (Marshall) brought by NCAA Division I student-athletes alleging that CBS, among other networks, college athletic conferences, and licensors, profited from the broadcast and use of student-athletes’ names, images, and likenesses without permission, violating Tennessee’s right of publicity statute and federal antitrust laws.
-In a landmark decision and judgment on CBS and the other defendants’ motions to dismiss, the court dismissed Plaintiffs’ complaint in its entirety, with prejudice.
-Among other things, the court ruled that there was no right of publicity for participants in sporting events, and with respect to Plaintiffs’ antitrust claims, the court rejected Plaintiffs’ claim that the broadcast contracts that purportedly transfer student-athletes’ names, images, and likenesses are the unreasonable restraint of trade, and rejected Plaintiffs’ allegations of antitrust injury or reduced competition.
-The dismissal was affirmed by the Sixth Circuit in August 2016.
+In June 2015, Weil persuaded a Tennessee federal court to dismiss with prejudice a putative nationwide class action (Marshall) brought by NCAA Division I student-athletes alleging that CBS, other networks, college athletic conferences, and licensors, profited from the broadcast and use of student-athletes’ names, images, and likenesses without permission, violating Tennessee’s right of publicity statute and federal antitrust laws.
+In a landmark decision and judgment on the defendants’ motions to dismiss, the court dismissed Plaintiffs’ complaint in its entirety.
+Among other things, the court ruled that there was no right of publicity for participants in sporting events, and with respect to Plaintiffs’ antitrust claims, the court rejected Plaintiffs’ claim that the broadcast contracts that purportedly transfer student-athletes’ names, images, and likenesses are an unreasonable restraint of trade, and rejected Plaintiffs’ allegations of antitrust injury or reduced competition.
+The Sixth Circuit affirmed in August 2016.

 In August 2015, a California federal court granted Weil’s motion for summary judgment on behalf of CBS Interactive Inc. (CBSI) in another landmark right of publicity case (Lightbourne) that dismissed all of plaintiff’s claims.
 The plaintiff in this action alleged that CBSI had used student-athletes’ names, images, and likenesses, without their consent, in connection with its provision of services to NCAA member institutions’ sale of photographs of student-athletes through the schools’ official athletic websites.
 The plaintiff had asked for a nationwide class of potentially over a million current and former student-athletes and was seeking hundreds of millions of dollars in minimum statutory damages under California’s right of publicity statute.
-The summary judgment ruling followed the court’s July 30, 2015 denial of the plaintiff’s motion for class certification, in which the Court, among other things, rejected Plaintiff’s attempt to apply California law to a nationwide class in this case, concluding that there were material differences in states’ right of publicity laws, and that other states’ interests in applying their own right of publicity laws outweighed California’s interest.
-The Court also found that the need to then apply various states’ right of publicity laws to class members’ claims also weighed against a finding of predominance.
+The summary judgment ruling followed the court’s July 30, 2015 denial of the plaintiff’s motion for class certification, in which the court, among other things, rejected Plaintiff’s attempt to apply California law to a nationwide class in this case, concluding that there were material differences in states’ right of publicity laws, and that other states’ interests in applying their own right of publicity laws outweighed California’s.

 Weil also successfully represented ESPN in a second and different matter obtaining a near-complete defense jury verdict following trial of more than $150 million in claims brought by Dish Network challenging certain provisions of distribution agreements ESPN had negotiated with Dish and several of Dish’s competitors.